 Little Museum of Dublin.
-This quirky, crowdsourced museum exhibits over 5,000 artifacts that have been donated or loaned by Dublin residents since 2011.
+This quirky, crowdsourced museum exhibits over 5,000 artefacts that have been donated or loaned by Dublin residents since 2011.

 Belfast in Northern Ireland is perhaps best-known around the globe as one of the main seats of the Troubles (a period of ethno-nationalist conflict that lasted from the 1960s to 1998).
 It has since burgeoned into a world-class city with a bit of a hipster vibe, if you can credit that!
 Between the rapidly-developing foodie scene, the swanky waterfront and plenty of trendy pubs, there is an undercurrent of sophistication that cannot be denied.

 Did you know?
 Northern Ireland is part of the UK (the United Kingdom of Great Britain and Northern Ireland), alongside England, Scotland and Wales.
 The rest of Ireland is called the Republic of Ireland.
 The country was split in two after a war against their British rulers in the 1920s.
 As such, you will use euros to pay in Ireland, and pounds to pay in Northern Ireland.
 The 499 km-long border between the two countries runs between Lough Foyle in the north of Ireland to Carlingford Lough in the northeast.